BBaysinger/bb-resume-generator/README.md

 # Resume Generator

-Static tooling to turn a Markdown resume (and cover letter) into polished HTML, PDF, and DOCX deliverables.
+Static tooling to turn a Markdown resume (and cover letter) into polished HTML (including HTML email), PDF, and DOCX deliverables.

 At a glance: